Funding

 Funding Agreement

-A funding source agreement is an agreement (formal or informal) for an amount of money with a source.
+A Funding Agreement is an agreement (formal or informal) for an amount of money with a source.
 This may be an agreement with a funder to fund a particular protection project, or it may be an agreement to provide a certain amount of money for applying towards any number of projects.

 Funding Agreements have many additional fields for tracking information specific to that agreement.
-After you've created an agreement, you can navigate to that agreement to see and edit those additional details.
+The Funding Agreement must be created using one of the methods described above before you can view and edit these fields.

-Identifier allows you to capture the ID number of the grant.
+Identifier allows you to capture the ID number of the grant, if it has one.

 Amount is the total amount of the agreement.